lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 the sun to hit the picnic blanket and then entering a viewer's eye?

-3.3 The color cyan can be represented in both the HSV and RGB color spaces as shown in **Figure3-4**.
+3.3 The color cyan can be represented in both the HSV and RGB color spaces as shown in **Figure 3-4**.
 These two representations for cyan do not yield the same wavelength intensity plots.
 How do they differ?

 3.4 The vtkSphereSource class generates a polygonal model of a sphere.